isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Filters
 --------------
-The panel on the left of the screen, with two tabs called "DONOR" and "DATA TYPE" allow you to apply filters to the cohorts your are creating.
+The panel on the left of the screen, with three tabs called "DONOR", "DATA TYPE", and "MOLECULAR" allow you to apply filters to the cohorts your are creating.
 Below are the details of each tab.

 Donor Tab
 ^^^^^^^^^